YasuhiroABE/jsonic4android/README.md

 # Eclipse Android Library Project of JSONIC 1.2.9 for Android 1.6 or later.

+Original code of JSONIC JSON Library is developed by Hidekatsu Izuno at [jsonic.sourceforge.jp][http://jsonic.sourceforge.jp]

+It is easy to understand how to use the JSONIC JSON Library just browsing the sample code at the above site, I guess.

+## Usage
+TBD.

+## Environment
+This project is tested with Eclipse 3.6, Helios.

+## Contact Information
+Please, contact me with any questions, comments, suggestions, or problems.

+## Acknowledgments
+The JSONIC JSON Library is developed by Hidekatsu Izuno.

 ## License
 All files are licensed under the same license as the original JSONIC 1.2.9; Apache License,Version 2.0.

-My part of codes are licened under as the following;
+My part of codes are licensed under as the following license;

      Copyright (C) 2011-2012 Yasuhiro ABE <yasu@yasundial.org>